rajpandit004/rajpandit004/README.md

 ## Hi there!
 I'm Raj Pandit 👋

 ## 🙋‍♂️ About Me
 I'm Raj Pandit, an aspiring Software Developer passionate about building intelligent and efficient solutions.
-I’m deeply interested in AI/ML, Data Science, and Backend Development, blending analytical thinking with real-world problem-solving.
+I’m deeply interested in AI/ML, Data Science, and Backend Development.
 Currently, I’m diving deep into Python through the 100 Days of Code challenge to strengthen my programming skills.

 ## 🌱 What I'm Currently Learning
 - Python Programming